wildflowerlol/keyboard-synth/README.md

 # Keyboard Synth
 This is a waveform synthesizer in Python which you can use it with your keyboard.
-It uses
+It uses dewa, a library for waveform synthesizer.
+Dewa and the keyboard synth is a project for Programming 3 at KOSEN-KMITL

 # Requirments
 - Python